CoolProp/CoolProp/Web/coolprop/wrappers/Javascript/index.rst

 * A live demo of the Javascript library in action can also be found `online <http://www.coolprop.sourceforge.net/jscript/index.html>`_.

-* There is a bug in emscripten causing problems when a ``Release`` build of CMake is used.
-Switching to ``RelWithDebInfo`` config seems to solve it, just delete the generated .wast file.

 Serving the JS
 ==============